UniversityOfHelsinkiCS/slackbot-action/README.md

 **Required (for deployment)** Url for softa (e.g. suotar staging, oodikone prod), will be a link in deployment message

+## `deployment-target`

+Optionally append deployment target to deployment message, e.g. "Oodikone master started deployment to `deployment-target`".
+If not given, message will just have "Oodikone master started deployment".

 ## Example usage

 Check which tag version you want to use from